Hyun3246/hyun3246.github.io/_pages/About All-In.md

 </figure>

 <p style= "font-size: 1.3em">
-I'm still interested in <span style="font-weight:bold; color: #F5F5F7">IT</span>, which taught me about the field of data science<br/>
+I'm still interested in <span style="font-weight:bold; color: #F5F5F7">IT</span>, which showed the field of data science to me<br/>
-As keep tracking of the latest IT trends is important, I'm going to write down some thoughts on IT news.
+As keep tracking of the latest IT trends is important, I write down some thoughts on IT news.
 </p>
 </center>